 Come to Chicago for your Spring Break, J-term, May-term, Fall break or Summer vacation to learn about the dynamics of immigration and the process of community organizing directly from immigrant communities.
-Chicago is where the famous 2006 immigrant rights demonstrations began, and students will also learn about immigrant rights organizing throughout the city, with a focus on social movements in Albany Park.
-The Albany Park Autonomous Center, located in Chicago’s most diverse neighborhood, is a center for popular education and organizing in the Latino immigrant community.
+Chicago is where the famous 2006 immigrant rights demonstrations began, the largest demonstrations in US history.
+Students will learn about immigrant rights organizing throughout the city, with a focus on social movements in Albany Park.
+The Albany Park Centro Autonomo, located in Chicago’s most diverse neighborhood, is a center for popular education and organizing in the Latino immigrant community.
 Students live and work with immigrant families for one, two or three week programs.

-Workshop topics include immigration history and dynamics, labor issues, culture clashes, community organizing, formation of cooperatives, popular education, and more.
+Workshops include immigration history and dynamics, labor issues, cross-cultural communication, community organizing, formation of cooperatives, popular education, and more.
 Workshops are led by community members and professors from the Autonomous University of Social Movements.
 The Autonomous Center’s cooking cooperative keeps students well-fed with some of the best home-cooked meals from Mexico and Central America that you can imagine.
 Immigrant families provide housing with one or two students per home.
 Students give back to the community by teaching ESL, yoga or computer classes using popular education techniques developed during the program.

 “Chicago Social Movements - Immigration and Community Organizing” programs include: